Oishani/MSCS532_Assignment2/README.md

 ## Notes

 - The Merge Sort implementation returns a new sorted list.
-- The Quick Sort implementation sorts the list in-place.
+- The Quicksort implementation sorts the list in-place.
 - The benchmark script uses defensive copying to ensure consistent input across algorithms.